NeuroQP Docs

 Commonly useful measures include:

-• Total Cells for the shared detected cell population
+• Total cells for the shared detected cell population

-• ON Cells for marker-positive cells
+• Marker-positive proportion for the marker-positive share of detected cells

-• Cells/mm2 and ON Cells/mm2 for density
+• Cells/mm2 and marker-positive cells/mm2 for density

 Independent-detection projects